lamnhan066/language_helper/README.md

 - Make it easier for you to implement multiple languages into your app with minimal effort.

 - Using [language_helper_generator](https://pub.dev/packages/language_helper_generator) (still in the early stages) will make it easier to maintain the translations in your project.
+You can also run `flutter pub run language_helper:generate` to generate it.

 ## Usage